“Today was the day”, I thought, “time for swimming with dusky dolphins in Kaikoua”

 After a couple of hours swimming with the dolphins, the boat started to head back.

 We sat on the boat drinking hot soup while a pod of dusky dolphins escorted us home.
 Every once and a while, one would leap high into the backdrop of the tinted mountains.
-The day was perfect and I couldn’t help but think how beautiful New Zealand is.
+The day trip was perfect and I couldn’t help but think how beautiful New Zealand is.

 Overall swimming with Dolphins is a highlight in my experience traveling New Zealand.
 It is an experience I recommended to everyone!
+It’s right up there with hiking the Tongariro Crossing.

 Everything You Need to Know About Swimming With Dusky Dolphins in New Zealand